2020 Theme: Be a Habitat Hero! Stop Invasive Species

-All types of media are welcome and encouraged: drawings, paintings, animations, comic strips, videos, public service announcements, campaign posters – send it all!
-All entries must include a completed Entry Form (PDF Form).
-The entry deadline has been extended to May 15, 2019.
-Send entries to:
+All types of media are welcome and encouraged: drawings, paintings, animations, comic strips, videos, audio – send it all!
+If you can’t send the entry itself (such as a sculpture or diorama), send us a photo or a scan.
+All entries must include a completed Entry Form (Word).
+Deadline extended to May 15, 2020!
+Emailed entries are welcome!
+Send to:

 CDFW Invasive Species Program